niteshbalusu11/rustdress/README.md

 Self hosted Lightning Address Server and NIP-05 Verification Server
 <br></br>

+### For Docker:

+- Check the Dockerfile and the same-docker-compose.yml file.

 ### To build from source:
 Pre-requisites:
 You will need rust installed.